dhruv-pratap/pandoc_resume/markdown/resume.md

 configurable, flexible and modular multi-commodity software solution suite that integrates trading, risk/control, credit, fuels procurement, emissions compliance, back-office, treasury/finance and senior management information needs.
-It leverages an advanced integration framework to efficiently move data between functional components and facilitate integration both within the suite and between the suite and a customer’s other software systems.

 Nov 2006 - Nov 2009
 :   **Infosys** *(Sr Systems Engineer)*